 A sleep trial is an in-home trial period where customers can try out a new mattress without pressure to buy.
 Sleep trials last between 90 to 120 nights, with some companies requiring customers to keep the bed at least 30 days before accepting any returns.
 Many bed-in-a-box brands offer extended sleep trials because customers don’t get the chance to try out a mattress before buying.

-Should the customer not like the mattress, most mattress companies will pick up and donate the bed to a local charity before issuing a full refund.
+Should the customer not like the mattress, most mattress companies will donate the bed to a local charity before issuing a full refund.

 A return policy is an okay substitute for a sleep trial.
 Return policies last 30 days, about the time it takes to adjust to a new mattress.
 If the customer doesn’t like the bed, they can return it for a refund as long as it’s within 30 days.